ricklamers/shell-ai/README.md

 ## License

-AI-Shell is licensed under the MIT License.
+Shell-AI is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.